 Scott Stoll was the Recipient of The Spirit of Adventure Award.
 Presented by The LA Council of Hostelling International for outstanding enthusiasm and curiosity while traveling.

-Thanks for giving me the opportunity for sharing my adventure!
+Thanks for giving me the opportunity to share my adventure!

-Download their newsletter (PDF) about the award and a nice article about my trip.
+Download the newsletter (PDF) about the award and a nice article about my trip.

 Favorite media interviews:

 - The New York Times

 - Infobae.
 (Reprinted in dozens of Latin American countries.)

 - The Buenos Aires Herald.
 (Reprint.
 This 120-year-old newspaper went out of business.)